When Do Shipping Labels Expire?

 Written on:

 Have you printed a label and slapped it on a package that you haven’t had a chance to drop off?
-If the answer is “yes,” there may not be reason to stress out just yet.
+If the answer is “yes,” there may not be a reason to stress out just yet.
 Sometimes life happens, and you can’t get a package to your shipping carrier of choice as early as you had hoped.
-Depending on which carrier you chose to ship with, your label may expire later than you think.
+Depending on which carrier you choose to ship with, your label may expire later (or sooner) than you think.

 How Long a Shipping Label Takes to Expire Depends on the Carrier

-Shipping labels from each of the three major carriers expire at different increments after you purchase them.
+Shipping labels from each of the three major carriers expire in different increments after you purchase them.
 We’ve laid out how long labels take to expire for each major carrier below.

 USPS

-Since this is the case, we generally advice shippers to hand over packages to USPS as soon as possible after they purchase and print their label.
+Since this is the case, we generally advise shippers to hand over packages to USPS as soon as possible after they purchase and print their labels.

 UPS